keertibhatnagar-it/worlder/README.md

 - `worlder_users` — array of saved users
 - `worlder_session` — currently signed-in user
 - `worlder_favs` — array of favourite movie IDs

-## Notes

-- This is a demo.
-Do NOT use the simplistic password handling in production.
-- Trailer playback uses YouTube embed if TMDB returns a trailer video with site `YouTube`.